etn-ccis/blui-angular-workflows/login-workflow/README.md

 This includes pre-built implementations of the screens for Login, Forgot Password, Contact Information, Self-Registration, Registration By Invitation, and a dialog for Change Password.

 This documentation explains the steps required to integrate this auth workflow into your application.
-At a high level, the integration steps are:

-1. Add `@pxblue/angular-auth-workflow` as a dependency
-2. Update app Routing config
-3. Update workflow's `PxbAuthConfig`.
-3. Update workflow's `securityState`.
-4. Provide your own `PxbAuthUIService` and `PxbRegisterUIService`.

 ![Login iOS](https://raw.githubusercontent.com/pxblue/react-workflows/master/login-workflow/media/login.png) ![Home iOS](https://raw.githubusercontent.com/pxblue/react-workflows/master/login-workflow/media/home.png) ![Password iOS](https://raw.githubusercontent.com/pxblue/react-workflows/master/login-workflow/media/password.png)

 # Installation
 To install the latest version of this package, run: